Kentico/xperience-by-kentico-azure-ai-search/README.md

 ![Administration search edit form](/images/xperience-administration-search-index-list.jpg)
 1. Display the results on your site with a Razor View 👍.

+## Use DancingGoat sample

+You can restore database with configured samples.
+View [DancingGoat Sample Database](./database/DancingGoat_AzureAISearch.bak).

 ## Full Instructions

 View the [Usage Guide](./docs/Usage-Guide.md) for more detailed instructions.